buddhaman/AnymaEngine/Readme.md

 - Edit total lifespan of agents.
 - Remove health bar in world with checkbox.
 - Port to webassembly and run online.
-- Move game-engine related stuff to different folder and turn into reusable game-engine.
 - Make grass fields , energy in ground.
 - Configure amount of eyes and fov.
 - Create real and simple memory pool with chunks